 Construction Worker Training

-OSHA guidelines also include recommendations for training construction workers about COVID-19, including:
+OSHA safety guidelines also include recommendations for training construction workers about COVID-19, including:

 - The signs and symptoms of COVID-19,